-The Department of Liberal Studies ensures that prospective elementary teachers have excellent content foundations in all subject matters, deep understanding of effective teaching methods and multiple opportunities to reflect on their learning and teaching.
-The department does this by providing students the opportunity to develop (1) broad-based proficiencies in multiple fields including, but not limited to: science, mathematics, language arts, social studies, technologies, and the fine and performing arts; (2) a sophisticated appreciation of the inter-relatedness of multiple disciplines as they are brought to bear on large historical and contemporary themes.
+The Liberal Studies Department ensures that prospective elementary teachers have excellent content foundations in all subject matters, deep understanding of effective teaching methods, and multiple opportunities to reflect on their learning and teaching.
+The department does this by providing students the opportunity to develop (1) broad-based proficiencies in multiple fields including, but not limited to: science, mathematics, language arts, social studies, technologies, and the fine and performing arts; and (2) a sophisticated appreciation of the inter-relatedness of multiple disciplines as they are brought to bear on large historical and contemporary themes.

 Our Learning Outcomes

 Upon graduating, Liberal Studies students will:

 - Demonstrate an understanding of the physical, social and cognitive development of children.

 - Develop a strong understanding of the conceptual foundation of each of the following subjects as well as how knowledge is created and organized: Reading, Language and Literacy, History and Social Science, Mathematics, Science, Visual and Performing Arts, and Physical Education and Health.

 - Develop knowledge of best teaching and learning practices specific to each discipline with a focus on metacognition.